babujal/Ufo-Alert/README (1).md

 ## Usage

-Visit the Game at https://app.netlify.com/sites/ufoalert/overview to access the Ufo Alert game.
+Clear how to play instruction are given in the game, visit the Game at (https://ufoalert.netlify.app) to access.

 ## Technologies Used